 It wasn’t until I started researching my family history that I discovered her past and the answers to questions that I’d been asking for decades.
 What I discovered through my research astonished me, broke my heart but in the end filled me with so much admiration for her that I was compelled to write about my discoveries in ‘Olga – A Daughter’s Tale’.

-I miss my mother and think of her every day and if you’re lucky enough to have a good one, as I did, you can fly.
+I miss my mother and think of her nearly every day and if you’re lucky enough to have a good one, as I did, you can fly.
 She was the wind beneath my wings.
-This is her story.